-Calling themselves “the future of personal finance,” MoneyLion is a data-driven personal loan provider who also offers free credit monitoring, money and wealth management tools, along with financial advice.
+Calling themselves “the future of personal finance,” MoneyLion is a data-driven personal loan provider who also offers free credit monitoring, money and wealth management tools, along with a points and rewards program.

-Because of this “360 degree approach” to financial health, MoneyLion claims to have originated over 100,000 loans and lent nearly $50 million across all 50 states.
+Because of this “360 degree approach” to financial health, MoneyLion tells us they’ve originated over 120,000 loans to date.

 But can they really give you peace of mind and help you make smarter decisions?
-Are they a viable way of managing your wealth, or are they simply a payday lender dressed up in nice clothes?
-That’s exactly what we’ll help you decide in this review.
+Are they a viable way of managing your finances, or are they just another personal loan provider?

 To kick things off, let’s take a closer look at what MoneyLion has to offer.